EOEPCA/deployment-guide/docs/eoepca/workspace.md

 The Workspace API instantiates for each user a set of services, including a Resource Catalogue and Data Access services.
 These user services are instantiated via helm using templates.
 The templates are provided to the Workspace API in a `ConfigMap` that is, by default, named `workspace-charts`.
 Each file in the config-map is expected to be of `kind` `HelmRelease`.
 During creation of a new workspace, the Worksapce API applies each file to the cluster in the namespace of the newly created namespace.

-The default ConfigMap that is included with this guide contains the following templates:
+The default ConfigMap that is included with this guide contains the following templates for instantiation of user-specific components:

 * **Data Access**: `template-hr-data-access.yaml`
 * **Resource Catalogue**: `template-hr-resource-catalogue.yaml`
 * **Protection**: `template-hr-resource-guard.yaml`

 Each of these templates is expressed as a flux `HelmRelease` object that describes the helm chart and values required to deploy the service.

+In addition, ConfigMap templates are included that provide specific details required to access the user-scoped workspace resources, including access to S3 object storage and container registry:

+* **S3 client configuration**: `template-cm-aws-config.yaml`
+* **S3 client credentials**: `template-cm-aws-credentials.yaml`
+* **Container registry configuration**: `template-cm-docker-config.yaml`

+These ConfigMaps are designed to be mounted as files into the runtime environments of other components for user workspace integration.
+In particular the Application Hub makes use of this approach to provide a user experience that integrates with the user's workspace resources.

 #### Templates ConfigMap